 Work by the artist is represented in a number of prominent public collections, including the British Museum, London; Musée National d’Art Moderne, Centre Georges Pompidou, Paris; Glenstone Museum, Potomac, Maryland; High Museum of Art, Atlanta; Museum of Fine Arts, Houston; The Morgan Library & Museum, New York; The Museum of Modern Art, New York; National Gallery of Art, Washington, DC; Staatliche Graphische Sammlung, Munich; and the Whitney Museum of American Art, New York, among others.

 The Estate of Al Taylor has been represented by David Zwirner since 2007.
-Since then, Taylor has had five solo exhibitions with the gallery: Al Taylor: Early Work (2008), Al Taylor: Rim Jobs and Sideffects (2010), Al Taylor: Pass the Peas and Can Studys (2012), Al Taylor (2014) at our Mayfair, London space; and Al Taylor: Pet Stains, Puddles, and Full Gospel Neckless (2015).
-On view February 24 through April 15, 2017, Al Taylor: Early Paintings, will mark the artist’s sixth solo exhibition with the gallery and feature a selection of canvases created between 1971 and 1980.
+Al Taylor: A / LOW / HA, The Hawaiian Works, which was on view in 2020, marked the seventh solo exhibition of the artist’s work, following on: Al Taylor: Early Work (2008); Al Taylor: Rim Jobs and Sideffects (2010); Al Taylor: Pass the Peas and Can Studys (2012); Al Taylor (2014) at our Mayfair, London space; Al Taylor: Pet Stains, Puddles, and Full Gospel Neckless (2015); and Al Taylor: Early Paintings (2017).